ritalarina/CaloricMedCare/README.md

 - **BMR Calculation**: Calculates Basal Metabolic Rate (BMR) using the **Harris-Benedict formula**.
 - **Kcal Requirement**: Calculates daily caloric intake using the **Toronto formula for major burns**.
 - **Protein Requirement**:
-  - 2g protein per kg of body weight for 1-15 days post-trauma.
+  - 1.5-2 g protein per kg of body weight for 1-15 days post-trauma.
-  - 1.5g protein per kg of body weight after 15 days.
+  - 1.2-1.5 g protein per kg of body weight after 15 days.
 - **Nutrition Volume**: Based on patient data, the algorithm selects nutrition formulas and calculates amount of each so that the total calories and proteins fit within 10% of the daily need.
+- **Total Volume**: Total volume of nutrition formulas.
+- **Total Calories**: Total calories provided by the formulas.
+- **Total Protein**: Total protein amount from the formulas.
+- **Difference (%)**: The percentage difference between the calculated totals and the patient’s required intake.
+Deviations over 10% are highlighted in red.

 ### About the algorithm
 To calculate volume of each nutrition needed linear programming is used to minimize total nutrition volume while sticking to certain constraints: